esproles/UAS_Albedo/README.md

 - Test flights of UAS with 3D printed dummy sensors

 April 2019
-- First flight in field area
+- First flight in field area, variation in albedo was observed laterally and at different altitudes.

 May 2019
-- Second flight in field area
+- Second flight in field area, measuring albedo over Landsat 7 grid cells.
+Variation in UAS albedo measurements within single Landsat 7 grid cells was observed.

 Summer 2019
 - Writeup and presentation